AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-bing-ad-data.md

 # Bing Ads Editor

-In order to export your Bing Ads data, you will need to have Bing Ads Editor installed.
+To export your Bing Ads data, you will need to have Bing Ads Editor installed.
 You can find a free download of [Bing Ads Editor](https://advertise.bingads.microsoft.com/en-us/bingads-editor).

 # Bing Ads Data Export